biofer76/gce-disks-export/README.md

 #### Cloud Build Activation

-Image export requires [Cloud Build API](https://console.cloud.google.com/cloud-build/builds), if you haven’t already done, script will ask you to activate it.
+Image export requires [Cloud Build API](https://console.cloud.google.com/cloud-build/builds) activation, if you haven’t already done, script will ask you to activate it.

 ```
 The "cloudbuild.googleapis.com" service is not enabled for this